Conrad Győr: Power struggles

 Conrad is first mentioned by contemporary records in 1239, when he was already an adult.
 Historian Norbert C. Tóth argued a hypothetical Baranya branch of the kindred became extinct by the First Mongol invasion of Hungary (1241–42), thus Conrad inherited their lands in Baranya County as the closest relative within the Győr clan.
+Conrad was a prominent landowner in Moson County, the majority of his landholdings laid there.
+According to a list of his possessions from 1285, he owned Bán, Régen, Alsásony, Szerk, Gesztence, Szentiván, Szombathely-Fertőfő, Göncöl, Rosenfeld and Csedefölde.
+Beside that, he also possessed some portions in Csedefölde, for instance, Novák and Réti.
+Through purchases and exchanges, he attempted to create a coherent and extensive lordship in Moson County, especially in the western and eastern parts, like his contemporaries throughout Hungary.
+He also had some portions in Veszprém County, Patvására (now an uninhabited forest between Litér and Papkeszi) and Nosztraj (south of Várpalota).
+He pledged these estates sometime before 1288.
+He also had some interests in Somogy County, for instance, Gyarmat until 1296.
+Conrad Győr was involved in a lawsuit with the Gesztence branch, questioning the validity of a contract regarding the namesake estate in Győr County.
+He regained the whole parcel of Gesztence for 120 silver marks.
+Technically, the Gesztence branch broke up during this act.
+Later, he also acquired Börcs through this kinship.

 Initially, he belonged to the courtiers of King Béla IV; he appeared as Master of the stewards in the court of queen consort Maria Laskarina in 1253.
 Former historiographical works considered that his contemporary Conrad Szák held that dignity, but historian Attila Zsoldos revealed that the office-holder named Conrad owned Alásony – as Conrad Győr dit it.
 By 1258 (or already 1256), he was appointed as ispán of Borsod County, an unusual position for a landowner from Transdanubia.
 In the year 1258, Conrad filed a lawsuit against his second cousins, the wives of Paul Geregye and Stephen Csák, disputing the legitimacy of their ownership over Ilsva and Rahóca in Baranya County, respectively.
 Béla IV rejected Conrad's accusations citing the two lady were granted the aforementioned possessions via daughters' quarter approximately thirty years ago.